Back to National Guide

 What Affects the Cost

 • Extreme heat design capacity.
 Perth installers size for 42–44°C design days, which means a larger capacity unit than the same home would need in milder climates.
+A 4-bedroom Perth home typically needs 14–16 kW, compared to 12–14 kW for the same floor area in Melbourne.
 This directly increases the unit cost.

 • Three-phase power.
 Common in larger Perth homes, and required for systems above 12kW.
-If your home is on single-phase, Western Power manages the supply upgrade.
-This adds $3,000–$5,000 or more.
+If your home is on single-phase, Western Power manages the supply upgrade, adding $3,000–$5,000 or more.

-• Replacing evaporative cooling.
-Many Perth homes have existing evaporative systems.
-Converting to ducted reverse-cycle means removing the old unit and potentially modifying duct routes.
-Evaporative ductwork is not compatible with refrigerated systems.
+• Evaporative-to-refrigerated conversion.
+Many Perth homes have existing evaporative cooling.
+Converting to ducted reverse-cycle means removing the old rooftop unit, patching the roof penetration, and installing entirely new ductwork.
+Evaporative ducts (large-diameter, uninsulated) are incompatible with refrigerated systems.

-• Zoning.
+• Zoning and smart control.
 Multi-zone control is especially valuable in Perth where you do not want to cool the entire house on a 42°C day when only two rooms are occupied.
-Adds 20–30% to install cost but significantly reduces running costs.
+Smart controllers like AirTouch 5 or iZone ($2,500–$4,500 installed) typically pay for themselves faster in Perth than in cooler cities because the system runs more hours per year.

 • Brand and efficiency.
 In Perth's heat, system efficiency matters more than in milder climates.
-A higher energy star rating means lower running costs over the life of the system, which is substantial when the system runs 6+ months a year.
+A higher energy star rating means lower running costs over the life of the system.
+When the system runs 6+ months a year, the difference between a 3-star and 5-star unit can be $200–$400 per year in electricity.

 • Installer availability.
-Perth's smaller trade pool means longer lead times, especially in spring when homeowners rush to install before summer.
-Booking early (autumn/winter) can avoid premium-season pricing.
+Perth's smaller trade pool means longer lead times, especially from September through November as homeowners prepare for summer.
+Booking in autumn or winter often means shorter waits and potentially better pricing.

 Perth-Specific Considerations

 Perth's climate is the defining factor in ducted air conditioning decisions.
-Summer temperatures regularly exceed 40°C for days at a stretch, and the cooling season runs from November through March.
+Summer temperatures regularly exceed 40°C for consecutive days, and the cooling season runs from November through March.
 A ducted system in Perth works harder and longer than in any other Australian capital, which affects both initial sizing and ongoing running costs.
+Correct sizing to a 42–44°C design day is not conservative, it is realistic for Perth metro.

-The good news for Perth homeowners is that most roof construction suits ducted installation.
+The good news for Perth homeowners is that most suburban roof construction suits ducted installation.
 Standard concrete tile roofs with timber trusses provide ample cavity space and good access for ductwork.
-Unlike inner-city Sydney or Melbourne where low-pitch roofs and heritage restrictions create headaches, Perth's suburban housing stock is largely installer-friendly.
+Unlike inner-city Sydney or Melbourne where low-pitch roofs and heritage restrictions create headaches, Perth's housing stock is largely installer-friendly.
+Suburbs like Joondalup, Wanneroo, Canning Vale, and Armadale have extensive newer housing where ducted installation is straightforward, typically completing in two days for a single-storey home.

-Perth's northern suburbs (Joondalup, Wanneroo) and southern corridors (Rockingham, Mandurah) have extensive newer housing where ducted installation is straightforward.
-Older suburbs like Fremantle, Subiaco, and Mount Lawley have character homes that may present more challenges with roof access and electrical capacity, but still far fewer obstacles than equivalent-era homes in Melbourne or Sydney.
+Older character suburbs like Fremantle, Subiaco, and Mount Lawley have homes that may present more challenges with roof access and electrical capacity, but still far fewer obstacles than equivalent-era homes in Melbourne or Sydney.
+Limestone block construction, common in older Perth suburbs, is easier to work with than double brick for piping and cable routing.

 Hiring a Licensed Air Conditioning Technician in WA

 Ducted air conditioning installation in WA requires an ARC (Australian Refrigeration Council) authorisation for refrigerant handling.
-The electrical work must be completed by an electrician licensed through Building and Energy, who must lodge a Notice of Completion (NOC) with DMIRS.
+The electrical work must be completed by an electrician licensed through Building and Energy (DMIRS), who must lodge a Notice of Completion (NOC).

 How We Calculate